 Preceptors are an invaluable part of the PIER internship.
 As a preceptor, you’ll supervise a PIER Student for six weeks; help them develop and complete a research project for presentation and publication; and provide valuable mentorship to them throughout their medical school career, as they hopefully prepare for a career in Radiology or Radiation Oncology.

-The PIER internship begins in June and ends in mid-July to accommodate the student’s school schedule; and pairings will be made in March/April 2021.
+The PIER internship begins in May/June and ends in mid-July to accommodate the student’s school schedule; and pairings will be made in March/April 2022.
 For more information, please see the detailed preceptor information and our FAQ for preceptors.

 Who is eligible to apply for the PIER internship?